Martin Stadium: Fire at Rogers Field

 At 10:30 p.m. on Saturday, April 4, 1970 (the first day of Spring break), residents heard what they described as a gunshot at the football stadium.
 By 2:00 a.m., the south grandstand and press box of the 1930s wooden venue had burned to the ground, witnessed by a thousand residents and firefighters.
 The exact cause, or offender, was never found, though there were several suspects.

 The Cougars played their entire home schedule for the 1970 and 1971 football seasons at Joe Albi Stadium in Spokane.
 The fire also displaced the Idaho Vandals, whose wooden Neale Stadium was condemned before the 1969 season (and set afire by arson that November).
-The Vandals had used WSU's Rogers Field for its three Palouse home games in 1969 and were planning to use it again in for four home games in 1970.
+The Vandals had used WSU's Rogers Field for its three Palouse home games in 1969 and were planning to use it again for four home games in 1970.
 Without another suitable stadium in the Moscow-Pullman vicinity, Idaho played its 1970 home schedule at the reduced capacity Rogers Field, returning to its Moscow campus in October 1971.
 The 1970 WSU-Idaho game in Spokane on September 19 was dubbed "The Displaced Bowl", and was easily won by the Cougars, 44–16, their only victory of the season.

 The name "Rogers Field" continues on campus, transferred to areas used for intramural sports and football practices, west of the stadium.

 Tradition

-The public address announcer at Martin Stadium is Glenn Johnson, a professor emeritus at WSU who is also the mayor of Pullman.
-Johnson is known for his first-down call of "...and that's ANOTHER Cougar first down!"
-In recent years, the crowd has chanted "...COUGAR FIRST DOWN!" in unison along with Johnson.
+The current public address announcer at Martin Stadium is Glenn Johnson, a professor emeritus at WSU who was also the mayor of Pullman for 20 years, retiring in 2023.
+Johnson is known for his first-down call of "And that's another...
+Cougar first down!"
+The crowd usually chants "...Cougar first down!" in unison along with Johnson.